Keibert Ruiz Player Props: Nationals vs. Reds

-The Washington Nationals and Keibert Ruiz (.317 slugging percentage over his past 10 games, including one homer), take on starter Brett Kennedy and the Cincinnati Reds at Nationals Park, Tuesday at 11:05 AM ET.
+Keibert Ruiz, with a slugging percentage of .317 in his past 10 games -- including one home run -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Graham Ashcraft on the hill, July 5 at 7:05 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Reds.
+In his last appearance, he went 1-for-4 with an RBI against the Reds.

 Keibert Ruiz Game Info & Props vs. the Reds